How do you survive being a primary science co-ordinator?

 A new digital guide launched today aims to bring together learning and expertise from fellow science leaders.

 The guide takes you through developing a vision for science in your school, from managing resources and enhancing science to effective assessment.
 An essential 'how to' for new and experienced science leaders alike!

-The guide's editor and member of the ASE Primary Committee, Lois Kelly, comments,
+The guide's editor and former Chair of the ASE Primary Committee, Lois Kelly, comments,

 "We are delighted to publish the survival guide today.
 We believe in sharing expertise in primary science which is what this guide aims to do.
 Science subject leaders have an important role in developing good practice in their school and this guide is intended to support you in your role."